tytydraco/yessleep/out/Whenever_I_harm_another_person_the_same_harm_comes_to_me.md

 Perhaps you need more evidence.
 I’m only just getting warmed up, okay?

 I cooked a meal for my friends.
 I’m vegetarian, but I didn’t want to force that on my meat-eating pals, so I prepared a chicken tikka masala for them.
 Foolishly, I didn’t cook the chicken for long enough, and they all ended up with food poisoning.
 I was fine.
 Three days later, however, I ended up with food poisoning after eating at a local restaurant.
+I had never felt so helpless.
+I have emetophobia, and that sort of experience leaves me believing that I might die.
+I sobbed for hours.

 Do you need another example?
-Okay.
-My girlfriend tripped over one of the shoes I left in the hallway, and she ended up with a nasty cut on her forehead.
-Later that evening, I ended up with an identical injury after slipping in the shower.
+Several months ago, my girlfriend tripped over one of the shoes I left in the hallway, and she ended up with a few nasty cuts on her forehead.
+Later that evening, I was brushing my teeth, and the bathroom bulb spontaneously blew.
+The glass shattered above me, shards rained down on my face, and I received a few cuts that accurately mirrored the ones my girlfriend had acquired.

+I remember shivering silently in the corner of the bathroom.
+I wasn’t a child.
+I was a fully-grown man.
+Shivering.
+Crying.
+I couldn’t dismiss it as coincidence anymore.
+There was a sinister force at play.
+Something was judging my every move.
+It was punishing me for causing harm, whether intentionally or unintentionally.

 Are you convinced?
 Maybe you would believe me if you’d spent the last 29 years in my shoes.
 These events aren’t coincidences.
 There are too many to count.

-Nevertheless, whilst this thought has always filled me with existential dread, I never saw it as a threatening thing.
+This thought has always filled me with existential dread.
+I lie awake at night, staring into the darkness of my bedroom and fully believing that something stares back at me.
+It is not some benevolent deity.
+It is something cruel and unholy.

+There has always been a sinister aspect to the retribution that the universe has dealt.
+I have thought that since the very beginning.
+I remember when I insulted my classmate and first noticed Karma’s cold touch.
+I remember the boy who insulted me in the same way.
+There was something emotionless and evil about the vitriol that he spewed from his mouth.
+It was almost as if he were a puppet for something far greater than either of us.

+I have always tried to reassure myself that I can stay safe if I just treat others well.
+I just have to avoid harming others.
+I thought I could lead a relatively normal life.
 As I said, I’m a good person.
 I try not to harm people.
 Most of the harm I’ve caused has been minor and accidental.

 Last night, however, everything changed.

 I was at the local pub with my girlfriend and a few close friends.
 We were having a merry time.
 Everyone in the pub was having a merry time.
 One man, in particular, was a little too merry.

-“Hello, gorgeous,” The man said to my girlfriend, Lauren.
+“Hello, gorgeous,” The stranger said to my girlfriend, Lauren.
 “Want a drink?”

 I’m not the jealous, over-protective type.
 I turned my head to face Lauren, and she gave me a look that said she would handle it.